oracc/oracc-search-front-end/README.md

 ## Angular config for serving the app under a custom url directory

-As explained above, the app is configured to run under a `/new` directory on the production ubuntu server (this does not apply to staging, see deployment steps above).
+As explained above, the production and staging apps are configured to run under a `/new` directory while the gh-pages deployment just runs from the root directory.
 If you want to change this you need to edit the `angular.json` file and change the `"baseHref": "/new/"` value accordingly.

 It is also possible to define the `baseHref` property using a custom build configuration if desired.
 You can do this by setting a custom field within the `configurations` object within `angular.json`.
 For instance, we currently have set the `github-pages` configuration which sets a custom `baseHref`and is run with `ng build --configuration=github-pages`.